0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I guess you've gotten used to it
 ```

-Here is the line where the narrator starts to pull back part of the
+Here is the line where the narrator starts to pull back part of the curtains he puts

 - The protagonist gets significantly beat both physically and emotionally by their toxic crush
 - It happens so often that the protag just kind understands it to be the normal